- Docente: Francesco Camilli

 Course contents

 Vectors, scalar and vector products.
-Euclidean spaces and orthonormal frames.
-Linear maps and matrices (essential review).
+Euclidean spaces, orthogonal frames.
+Linear maps and matrices (essential review), diagonalization.
+Second-order multivariable Taylor expansion.
 Regular curves and arc length.
-Intrinsic coordinate and Frenet frame.
+Intrinsic coordinate and the Frenet frame.
 Point kinematics, planar motion in polar coordinates.
 Scalar and vector fields.
-Gradient, with introductory remarks on divergence and curl.
+Gradient, brief introduction to divergence and curl.
+Line integrals of the second kind.

 Linear momentum and angular momentum.
 Newton’s laws.
-Forces and moments.
+Forces and torques.
 Cardinal equations of dynamics.
-Introductory remarks on equilibrium of systems.
+Brief remarks on the equilibrium of systems.
 Work and energy.
 Conservative forces.
-Work–energy theorem.
+Work–kinetic energy theorem.

-Principle of virtual work and applications to the statics of constrained systems. d’Alembert’s principle.
+Theorem of virtual work and applications to the statics of constrained systems. d’Alembert’s principle.
 Lagrange’s equations.
+Metric tensor.
 First integrals of motion.
-Equilibrium and elementary applications (mass–spring system).
+Harmonic motions and the Lagrangian for small oscillations.
+Example of an exam problem.

 Readings/Bibliography